 Step 1: Select Your Starting Material

 Edibles can be made using nearly any cannabis product; buds, trim, kief, solventless hash, solvent-based concentrates, or reclaim.
-We have even used the washed trim from an ice water hash extraction to make edibles.
+I have even used the washed trim from an ice water hash extraction to make edibles.
 Just note that the quality and potency of your starting material will play a large roll in the strength of your edibles.
 Thus, edibles made from cured, ground buds will be significantly stronger than the same batch derived from already-been-vaped (ABV) buds.
 Be mindful of whether your starting material is indica, sativa, or hybrid so you can anticipate the effects it will induce.
 You can also seek out starting material with a specific cannabinoid profile, i.e. selecting the ratios of THC and CBD that induce the desired effects and are effective in treating your symptoms or ailment.
-We note that CBD-only edibles will be non-psychoactive, whereas THC-rich edibles are very psychoactive.
-If you only have access to high-THC starting material and you seek relief without the psychoactivty, we recommend juicing raw cannabis.
+Note that CBD-only edibles will be non-psychoactive, whereas THC-rich edibles are very psychoactive.
+If you only have access to high-THC starting material and you seek relief without the psychoactivty, I recommend juicing raw cannabis.

 Step 2: Prepare the Material

 If using whole buds or trim, make sure that the material is ground up relatively fine.
-We prefer to use a traditional grinder as opposed to a food processor or blender, as they typically pulverize the starting material.
+I prefer to use a traditional grinder as opposed to a food processor or blender, as they typically pulverize the starting material.
 If using hash that has greased up or congealed into a sticky ball, attempt to break up the hash into smaller pieces; the goal being to increase the exposed surface area.

 Step 3: Decarboxylate